SPECIALTY · BULIMIA NERVOSA

 The cycle is exhausting.
 It is not who you are.

-If you are searching for a bulimia therapist in Santa Clarita or throughout California, I am here to help.
-I am a licensed clinical psychologist with over 20 years of experience, and I understand the shame, secrecy, and exhaustion that comes with bulimia nervosa.
+If you are looking for support with bulimia nervosa in Santa Clarita or throughout California, I am a licensed clinical psychologist with over 20 years of experience.
+I understand the shame, secrecy, and exhaustion that comes with bulimia nervosa.
 You do not have to carry this alone.

 Adults, Teens 14+, and Families